The simulation argument can never be answered unequivocally!

 Human simulation.

-Alan Turing proved that any mathematical algorithm could be translated into a Turing machine. (computer)
+Alan Turing proved that any mathematical algorithm could be translated into a Turing machine. (computer) The simulation question can be phrased in the following way:

 • It is worth emphasizing that this is a deep and broad topic that has preoccupied mathematicians and philosophers and concerns the logical limitations of mathematics and computing.
 The mathematician-Austrian philosopher Kurt Goodell proved that there is a logical contradiction in mathematics.
 The problem is known as incompleteness.
 Following him, Alan Turing expanded the problem and translated it into computer science.